jmankopf/js13k-rewire/README.md

 # js13k-rewire

-My entry for the js13kGames 2018 Development Competition (https://js13kgames.com/)
+A Puzzle game for the js13kGames 2018 Development Competition (https://js13kgames.com/).

+Bring the System back online by rewiring the power nodes.

+This game is written in Typescript.

 ## Build